CardiBat/Agenzia-Entrate-2023-Concorso/README.md

 # Agenzia-Entrate-2023-Concorso
 This little app analizes all results of 'Concorso Agenzia Entrate 2023 - Funzionari Tributari 3970' parsing all results in a variable descriminating by the score.
-With this, you can use 'Pigeon-hole-principle' knowing if you will probably be emplyed.
+With this, you can use 'Pigeon-hole-principle' knowing if you will probably be employed.

 ## Example of 'Pigeon-hole-principle' application
 If your score is 21 and there are about 20k people with a better score, you know that you will not be employed because total free seats are 3970.